sebh0602/semuncia_old/docs/ideas.md

 * Search through transactions
 * Scheduled transactions
 * Make it duo/multi-lingual with all the strings saved in a separate JSON file
+* Different languages (using vue.js and a json object)

 ## features (back-end)
 In this case, back-end refers to anything an average user wouldn't need to